 My makeup artist was amazing!
 She was very personable, and kept me involved in the whole process.
 She used the whole 50 minutes allocated to me, and asked me questions about what I wanted for lip colour, eyeshadow, etc. She spent time colour matching and I truly felt beautiful afterwards.
 Instead of blacks and browns she went with lovely pink hues.
 She even took notes on the exact look she created for me and notated them on a diagram to use on the day of.
 I was so happy!

 My bad experience had a happy ending.
 If you know your stylist then you should be fine, but if you don’t and are shopping around make sure to pay for a quality salon and GET YOUR TRIALS DONE.
 Trust me, it’s worth it!
 You don’t need the stress of not knowing if the person or place you have picked will do a good job.

 Photo Credit: Kim O’ Meara Photography

 Have you ever had a crazy awful salon experience??
 Let’s talk about it!

 I hope you enjoyed this post, thanks for reading!
-Please follow/like/comment for more reviews, subscription boxes, and my general ramblings.
+Please like/comment/subscribe for more reviews, subscription boxes, and general ramblings.
 You can find me on Instagram & Twitter!